 A composite man would sell his positions to the people entering late into the market.
 This is again denoted by a sideways movement until the demand exhausts.
 A characteristic marking the start of the distribution phase is the failure to form higher highs or each subsequent local peak being less than the previous one.

 To understand the distribution phase better, think of it as the exact opposite of the accumulation phase.
 Just like the former, distribution is also range bound.
-There are often pullbacks to the previous resistance and can be used to short the commodity for profit.
+There are often pullbacks to the previous resistance, and can be used to short the commodity for profit.

 The exact opposite of markup, markdown is measured by the slope of the downward trend.
 Similar to uptrend, downtrend also has re-distribution phases where the market tends sideways.

 Another key feature of a markdown is bull-trap or dead cat bounce.
-It is the moment of short jump in the prices where traders mistake it for reversal and hence get trapped.
+It is the moment of a short jump in the prices where traders mistake it for reversal and hence get trapped.

 The Three Laws of the Wyckoff Theory

 All of us have heard of the three laws of Newton.
 While they help us understand the universe better, it is time to talk about the three laws of the Wyckoff theory.
 These laws help us explain market events.